 Shop Around Midtown

 This itiny is geared toward those with children or anyone who wants to give their tired, aching feet a break—each stop is right across the street from the next.
 Begin the day in Central Park—no visit to Manhattan is complete without seeing it.
 Stick to the extreme southeast corner and you’ll enjoy the quietude of The Pond; head a few blocks north—perhaps a stretch for this particular circuit—and you’ll reach the Central Park Zoo, at Fifth Avenue and East 64th Street.
 Move on to the storied Plaza Hotel, where you can wander around lavish areas like The Palm Court and The Rose Club, peruse high-end shops and grab a bite to eat at the subterranean Todd English Food Hall.
 Upon exiting, swing by Pulitzer Fountain, where F. Scott Fitzgerald and his wife, Zelda, were rumored to once have a late-night swim, and cross Fifth Avenue to the City’s flagship Apple Store, open 24 hours a day.
-Right next door is FAO Schwarz, where your kids (or the kid in you) will have a blast ogling toys and, of course, playing the floor piano made famous in the movie Big.
 Last, but certainly not least, go shopping at department store Bergdorf Goodman.
 The designer goods may be pricey, but the view of Central Park from BG Restaurant, on the seventh floor, is priceless.

 Be Entertained in Harlem